atka66/ssd-remaster/README.md

 * Fix windows.
 Using skybox slows down
 * Fix bridges using 3D floors
 * Fix bottom of tree houses
 * Fix deep waters using 3D floors.
 Make sure that scrolling effects are applied to dummy sectors.
-Creating also a wind effect makes rivers more realistic.
+Creating also a wind effect makes rivers more realistic

 #### Zone 2: Sunset Forest Zone